beeper/dummybridge/README.md

 To test slow or missing remote echoes, send trigger phrases in the message body:

-- `remote-echo none` keeps that send pending forever.
+- `remote-echo none` or `remote-echo delay 0s` keeps that send pending forever.
 - `remote-echo delay 5s` delays the remote echo for the parsed Go duration.

 Other messages keep the existing immediate-success behavior.